 Hidden costs such as exit fees from your previous provider, and set up costs for the new loan.
-Make sure you can still comfortably afford the repayments on your new loan, and if you have any questions, [give us a call or email] to chat through your options.
+Make sure you can still comfortably afford the repayments on your new loan, and if you have any questions, send us an email and we can discuss your options.

 Many applications: if you’re checking with multiple lenders, they’ll each request a credit report and that can affect your credit rating.